androiddevnotesforks/PixelMusic/README.md

 # Pixel Music

 This is a beautiful **unofficial NetEase Cloud music player** for Android 🥳!

-Thanks to the KMM and Compose, I planned to support more platforms such as MacOS, Windows 10, Linux in the near future.
+**Notes:**

-**Note:** This project is still in progress, which means it has instability.
+* This project is still in progress, which means it is unstable.
 The features are poor now and animations may be not fluent enough.

 * I'm so sorry that my application **cannot run on the devices below Android 7**.
 I temporarily adjusted the min sdk version to 24.
 If you have the crash log on those devices, please send to me,